 Roar-some Field Trip!
 Our students had a blast exploring the world and learning about different cultures at the Treehouse Museum today.
 Nothing beats parading a magnificent dragon! 🐉 #LVEfieldtrip #TreehouseMuseum

-15 days ago, Lomond View Elementary
+2 months ago, Lomond View Elementary

 Students act out a play in costumes